INTRODUCTION AND EPIDEMIOLOGY

 A pleural-based opacity on a chest radiograph, including a lateral decubitus film, suggests a pleural effusion or empyema.
 POCUS accurately identifies pleural effusions and empyemas, differentiates a loculated effusion from a mass, and guides thoracentesis and chest tube placement.
 A chest CT scan with IV contrast can assess for a loculated effusion or empyema and identify any other abnormalities present.

-The definitive treatment of an empyema is drainage and antibiotics.3,8 In addition, ...
+The definitive treatment of an empyema is drainage ...